Mansfeld (electoral district)

 Mansfeld is an electoral constituency (German: Wahlkreis) represented in the Bundestag.
 It elects one member via first-past-the-post voting.
 Under the current constituency numbering system, it is designated as constituency 73.
 It is located in southern Saxony-Anhalt, comprising the Mansfeld-Südharz district, most of the Saalekreis district, and the western part of the Anhalt-Bitterfeld district.

 Mansfeld was created for the inaugural 1990 federal election after German reunification.
-Since 2025, it has been represented by Kay-Uwe Ziegler who was elected under the Alternative for Germany (AfD).
+Since 2025, it has been represented by Kay-Uwe Ziegler who was elected for Alternative for Germany (AfD).

 Geography

 Mansfeld is located in southern Saxony-Anhalt.
 As of the 2025 federal election, it comprises the entirety of the Mansfeld-Südharz district, the municipalities of Bad Lauchstädt, Mücheln, Querfurt, Salzatal, Teutschenthal, and Wettin-Löbejün and the collective municipality of Weida-Land from the Saalekreis district; as well as the municipalities of Aken (Elbe), Köthen, Osternienburger Land, and Südliches Anhalt from the Anhalt-Bitterfeld district.